oberonamsterdam/react-api-data/api.md

 **Returns**

 **Function** Function to wrap your component.
-This higher order component adds a property for each binding, as defined in the bindings param of the HOC, to the wrapped component and an additional apiDataActions property with type [Actions](#actions).
+This higher order component adds a property for each binding, as defined in the bindings param of the HOC, to the wrapped component and an additional actions property with type [Actions](#actions).

 ## Types and interfaces